AyubxonNematov/my-laravel-coding-style/README.md

-# Microservice Architecture for Large-Scale Laravel Projects
+# Modular Architecture for Large-Scale Laravel Projects

 This repository contains an architecture I’ve designed based on my personal experience for building large-scale Laravel projects.
 This project is tailored for a microservice that operates over the HTTP protocol and does not include user-specific functionality.
 It serves as a foundation for reusable, general-purpose modules.